rebeccaferrell/CSSS508/Lectures/slides_week_4.md

 3     7    4
 ```

-swirl
+Lab and homework
 ===
 type: section

-Lab/homework: swirl
+Suggested lab practice: swirl
 ===

-This week, we will use `swirl` to do some interactive R tutorials that cover these structure basics.
+You can do interactive R tutorials in `swirl` that cover these structure basics.
 To set up `swirl`:

 1. `install.packages("swirl")`
 2. `library("swirl")`